flowchart TD

 156.2.4 2.4 The Online Offline Correlation Is Itself an Object of Study

 Mature organizations treat the relationship between offline metrics and online outcomes as an empirical quantity to be measured rather than assumed.
 The right question is not whether an offline metric improved but whether improvements in that metric have historically translated into the online result that justifies the work.
+One can keep a running record of paired offline deltas and online deltas across past launches and look at their rank correlation: a metric that is a good proxy produces a strong positive association, a metric that is a poor proxy produces a cloud.
 When a team accumulates a record of offline gains that did not move the online needle, the metric has revealed itself as a poor proxy, and the correct response is to change the metric, not to keep trusting it.

 156.3 3.
 Choosing a Metric That Matches the Goal